-3. Email marketing can drive users to take an action.
+3. It can drive users to take an action

-You can use email marketing to promote a special or deal you’re running, encourage consumers to sign up for your newsletter, nurture leads, or even drive them to visit your business.
-The best email marketing campaigns are built around specific goals that encourage customers to take action.
+You can use targeted email marketing to promote a special or deal you’re running, encourage people to sign up for your newsletter, nurture leads, or even drive them to visit your business.
+The best targeted email marketing campaigns are built around specific goals that encourage customers to take action.

-4. Email marketing keeps your business top of mind.
+4. It keeps your business top of mind

 In addition to using email marketing to drive your audience to take an action, you can also send educational information that presents you as a leader in your industry.
 This positions your business as a resource and can help you stay top of mind with your audience, leading them to contact you when they need a business in your industry.

 One complaint many marketers and business owners have with various marketing strategies is the inability to track and measure success.
-With email marketing, however, you don’t have that problem.
+With targeted email marketing, however, you don’t have that problem.

-You can see a number of important and helpful metrics, including:
+You can see a number of important and helpful marketing metrics, including: